-Commercial infant formula is the only safe alternative to breastmilk for the first 12 months of your baby’s life.
+Commercial infant or baby formula is the only safe alternative to breastmilk for the first 12 months of your baby’s life.

-Most infant formula is made from cow’s milk that has been modified to be as much like breastmilk as possible, so that it suits your baby’s nutritional needs.
+Most baby formula is made from cow’s milk that has been modified so that it suits your baby’s nutritional needs.
 But it’s not the same as cow’s milk.

-Why do babies need infant formula rather than cow’s milk?
+Why babies need formula rather than cow’s milk

 For these reasons, you shouldn’t give cow’s milk to your baby as the main milk drink until your baby is over 12 months old.

 Babies under 12 months of age should not have:

 - skim, evaporated, powdered or sweetened condensed milk